 Also, determine the probable location any rainwater tanks and tailor your choice accordingly.
 For example, an underground tank is perfect if you want your tank to be unseeable; a slimline tank is perfect if you have only a modest amount of space in your home, etc.

 Lastly, the size of the tank is pertinent to it’s intended use, and your roof area.
 The larger your roof area, the faster your tank will fill up while it’s raining – and the more water you consume, the larger the tank you’ll need.
 That said, if it doesn’t rain heavily or frequently in your area, you probably don’t need a large rainwater tank.

-After a water tank in Queensland?
-Why not check out Clark Tanks’ range of tanks.
+After a water tank in Queensland or NSW?
+Why not check out National Poly Industries’ range of water tanks.